Ronaldinho's nickname for Henrik Larsson proves how great the former Celtic striker was

 Imagine if a player a few months shy of his 33rd birthday left Celtic for Barcelona, and then played a big part in them winning the Champions League.

-It just wouldn't happen in 2018.
+It just wouldn't happen in the current era.
 Celtic have proved they have an eye for a player in recent seasons, making big profits on Virgil van Dijk, Victor Wanyama and Fraser Forster when they joined Premier League clubs.

 However, it's difficult to imagine any current player being capable of making the step-up from Scottish football to Barcelona, let alone a 32-year-old.